Three Legs Cooling Water: History

 The Three Legs Brand was founded in 1937 when Wen Ken Group was established in what was then British Malaya now known as Malaysia.
 The cooling water was one of the company's four main products which also included headache powder, cough relief and tinea skin solution.
 The four products were developed based on traditional medical recipes owned by the founders, all of whom originated from China.
 These products were marketed as over-the-counter medical solutions to relieve common ailments such as shanghuo, cough, headache and skin rashes.

 The recipe for Three Legs Cooling Water is derived from a traditional mineral preparation devised to dispel shanghuo the body.
-In the past, Three Legs Cooling Water was mainly consumed as an affordable medicinal product for many of the Chinese immigrants who developed heatiness-related ailments as they sought to acclimatise to the tropical heat and humidity after settling in the Nanyang (南洋 (nányáng)) region for work.
+In the past, Three Legs Cooling Water was mainly consumed as an affordable medicinal product for many of the Chinese immigrants who developed heatiness-related ailments as they sought to acclimatise to the tropical heat and humidity after settling in the Nanyang region for work.

 In the 1980s, Wen Ken's factory officially stopped the use of glass bottles by using plastic bottles instead.
 Many consumers saw plastic as more lightweight and convenient, boosting sales.

 As Three Legs Cooling Water became increasingly popular in the 1980s, other competitors began producing imitations and forgeries in a bid to capitalise on its sales.
 To resolve this issue and calm dissatisfied customers, the company invested RM 200,000 in a plastic bottle moulding machine that creates indents of the Three Legs Brand logo on the neck of every bottle.
 This enabled customers to differentiate the TCM-certified Three Legs Cooling Water from imitations on the market.